s0uravk/credit-risk-classification/README.md

 ## Results

-This section describes the accuracy and balanced accuracy scores, as well as the precision and recall scores of the Logistic regression model used for the activity:
+This section describes the accuracy scores, as well as the precision and recall scores of the Logistic regression model used for the activity:

 * Model 1: Logistic regression with original data:
     * This model does a good job of predicting both the healthy and the high-risk loans as inferred from the accuracy score of 99%.